dreammedia/umbrella/README.md

 Extended by [Daniel Lehmann](https://github.com/dreammedia)

 I added a couple more functions to umbrellajs.
 Most of them are jQuery functions I missed.
 Some are just functions I find usefull.
-Most of the code for the jQuery functions is original taken from [zeptojs.com][].
+Most of the code for the jQuery functions is originaly taken from [zeptojs.com][].

 You can now pass the window object to the umbrella object to add events to it:
 E.g.: u(window).resize(...)